Key Trends for WISPs in 2017

 WISPs provide a critical service to millions of households in the US that wouldn’t otherwise have access to affordable high-speed internet.
 Due to their smaller size, they have unique challenges and benefits compared to traditional carriers.

 The 3 key trends for WISPs in 2017 are:

 - A changing regulatory landscape due to FCC changes

-- Increased competition due to new satellite launched from Hughesnet and Viasat.
+- Increased competition due to new satellites being launched

-With less regulatory overhead, opportunities for increased ARPU due to demand for streaming video and the ability to deliver more data with less latency than satellite should make 2017 a great year for WISPs.
+With less regulatory overhead, opportunities for increased revenue due to demand for streaming video, and the ability to deliver more data with less latency than satellite, 2017 promises to be a great year for WISPs.